-Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements for 2015 be included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2015 for filing with the SEC.
+Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements for 2017 be included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2017 for filing with the SEC.

-Respectfully submitted,

-The Audit Committee of the Board of Directors

-James C. Cherry (Chairman) James A. Carroll Joseph W. Prueher
+Respectfully submitted, The Audit Committee of the Board of Directors James C. Cherry (Chairman) James A. Carroll Eva S. Hardy

-The Audit Committee Report above does not constitute "soliciting material" and will not be deemed "filed" or incorporated by reference into any of our filings under the Securities Act of 1933 or the Securities Exchange Act of 1934 that might incorporate SEC filings by reference, in whole or in part, notwithstanding anything to the contrary set forth in those filings.
+The Audit Committee Report above does not constitute "soliciting material" and will not be deemed "filed" or incorporated by reference into any of our filings under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, that might incorporate SEC filings by reference, in whole or in part, notwithstanding anything to the contrary set forth in those filings.